 If I see a vessel that I believe is abandoned, how do I make claim to it and start the claims process?

 The first requirement is to report it to a law enforcement agency.
 The law enforcement agency will collect a fee for beginning an investigation, conduct an investigation under Section 705.103, Florida Statutes, and determine the owner of the vessel.
 If the vessel is not claimed in the process of the investigation, the law enforcement agency may transfer it to the finder with a bill of sale and evidence of the investigation.
 The finder would then make application to the Florida Department of Highway Safety and Motor Vehicles (DHSMV) to have the title put into his name.

 What am I required to bring to the DHSMV when making application to transfer the title into my name?

-Please review document TL-29 of the Florida DHSMV explaining the procedures for acquiring such title.
-Remember, the investigation refered to in this document must be completed by a law enforcement agency.
+Please review document VSTL-29 of the Florida DHSMV explaining the procedures for acquiring such title.
+Remember, the investigation referred to in this document must be completed by a law enforcement agency.